 Therapists often have online bios that describe their background and approach.
-Read up to get a sense of whether they have worked with the issues you want to discuss.
+Read up to get a sense of whether they've worked with the issues you want to discuss.
 Also, confirm that the therapist is licensed to work in your state.
 First, find their license number by searching online or asking the therapist's office.
 Then, look it up on the Association of State and Provincial Psychology Boards website at ASPPB.net/LicenseLookup.
+Aetna D-SNP members get access to a care team who may be able to assist with transportation to and from their therapist's office.
+Learn more at AetnaMedicare. com/YourDSNP.